This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 To make these lemon bars, first start by making the shortbread crust.

-You want to combine in your metal mixing bowl, your correctly measured flour, granulated white sugar, and softened butter.
+You want to combine in a large bowl, your correctly measured flour, salt, granulated white sugar, and softened butter.

-Pro Tip: Use the bottom of your dry measuring cup to press the mixture into your pan.
+Use the bottom of a measuring cup to press the mixture into your pan.ย

 Step Two: Make The Filling

 Oh wait.
 You need some powdered sugar on top of course.
-I used a sifter to sprinkle some powdered sugar right on top.
+I used a sifter to sprinkle some powdered sugar right on top of the bars.
 Be sure to do this while the bars are warm, so the sugar sticks.

 And here comes the hard part.
 Letting the bars rest and set up in the fridge for about 2 hours.
 I told you it was the hard part.
 But then it’s time to cut, eat, enjoy, repeat.

 - Make sure to measure your lemon juice.
 Not every lemon gives the same amount of juice.
-To be on the safe side I’d buy 4 at the store.
-Sometimes it only takes 3 but I like having an extra just in case.
+To be on the safe side I’d buy 7 or 8 at the store.
+I needed about 6 lemons for this recipe.

 - Make sure to measure your flour accurately by scooping with a spoon and leveling with a knife.
 For a complete tutorial, read this post.